 OTBM is a Charitable Trust (No1134554) originally set up by Steve and Sarah Flashman to support individuals and churches fulfil their vision to make a difference in a world of need.
 In the last few years they have sent people to the Philippines, Kenya and Honduras and are currently supporting projects in the Kibera Slum, Nairobi.

 Steve was the Founder and International Director of Soapbox Expeditions and in the 90’s the organisation was taking 300 people every year to 19 developing countries.
-He is now one of the Minister’s here at Immanuel, but OTBM now provides opportunities for people to catch the vision for world mission and get involved.

 Contact: Chairman of Trustees, Tim Morgan